McLaren F1: F1 GTR 1996

-To follow up on the success of the F1 GTR into 1996, McLaren further developed the 1995 model, leading to a size increase but weight decrease.
+To follow up on the success of the F1 GTR in 1996, McLaren further developed the 1995 model, leading to a size increase but a weight decrease.
 Nine more F1 GTRs were built to 1996 spec, while some 1995 cars were still campaigned by privateers.
 F1 GTR 1996 chassis #14R is notable as being the first non-Japanese car to win a race in the All-Japan Grand Touring Car Championship (JGTC).
 The car was driven by David Brabham and John Nielsen.
-The weight was reduced with around 37 kg from the 1995 GTR but the engine was kept de-tuned at 447 kW to comply with racing regulations.
+The weight was reduced to around 37 kg from the 1995 GTR but the engine was kept de-tuned at 447 kW to comply with racing regulations.

 F1 GTR 1997

 With three F1 GT homologation street versions produced, McLaren could now develop the F1 GTR for the 1997 season.
 Weight was further reduced and a sequential gearbox was added.
 The engine was slightly destroked to 6.0 L instead of the previous 6.1 L. Due to the heavily modified bodywork, the F1 GTR 1997 is often referred to as the "Longtail" thanks to the rear bodywork being extended to increase downforce.
 A total of ten F1 GTRs were built for the 1997 season.
 The weight was reduced to a total of 910 kg.